What Is A Ceiling Joist? [Update 2025]

 “Floor joists and ceiling joists are very similar.
 Think of it like this, floor joists not only support the floor, but will also support the ceiling, while a ceiling joist may not support a floor.”

-So, what does this mean?
-Well, floor joists can typically be found underneath any floor you walk on.
-This includes all the main floors of a home and the attic floor if it was designed to support a living space.
+Well, floor joists are located underneath any floor you walk on.
+This may include main floors of a home or building and possibly the attic floor IF it was designed to support a living space.

-In contrast, ceiling joists are installed to frame in a ceiling and support drywall underneath, not support the live loads that a floor joist would hold.
 They are typically found between the top floor and the attic.
 Unless initially designed for, attics are not designed to have a floor.

 What are the primary functions of a ceiling joist?